Makitoo/makitoo-android-example/README.md

 `$ ./gradlew clean installDebug`

 Now the monitoring information goes to the monitoring server and you can access it at <https://dashboard.makitoo.com/>

+Ensure your have the INTERNET permission in your app's AndroidManifest.xml file: the app needs to be able to send reports to our servers.

 # Limitations